Keeper-of-the-Keys/ansible-collection-servers/roles/provisioning_and_maintenance/README.md

 Example Playbook
 ----------------

-Playbook to run the whole role:
+Playbook to run the whole role, note that since we are testing if su or sudo should be used `become` should not be set at the playbook level:

     ---
     - name: Playbook to run initial setup of user and baseline software
       hosts: servers
-      become: yes
       serial: 1

       collections: